simonhw/campsite-bookings/README.md

 The UserBookings view was secured against unauthorised access by using `LoginRequiredMixin` which was found on a Stack Overflow post:
 - [Django: do not allow users to see pages when they are not logged in](https://stackoverflow.com/questions/24619629/django-do-not-allow-users-to-see-pages-when-they-are-not-logged-in)

-Some code used in the `booking_edit` view was taken or adapted from a post on the website "Python Tutorial":
+Some code used in the `booking_edit` view was taken and adapted from a post on the website "Python Tutorial":
 - [Django Edit Form](https://www.pythontutorial.net/django-tutorial/django-edit-form/)

 The code used to show a carousel of images on the About page was taken from the Bootstrap documentation: